Thursday, May 21, 2026

 There is no lack of bass on the album- it is unmistakably present and integral to the band's sound- Olivier Orlando often (maybe always) picks the bass with a treble-inducing plectrum.

 And did I mention the drummer?
-Highly energetic, sophisticated- but not sounding too 'technical'- Clément Cureaudau is playing in cool time 'sigs' all the time, but he's sneaky about it, makes it sound natural and easy- sort of like Yes' Alan White and less like Rush's Neil Peart.
+Highly energetic, sophisticated- but not sounding too 'technical'- Clément Cureaudau plays in cool time 'sigs' all the time, but he's sneaky about it, making it sound natural and easy- sort of like Yes' Alan White and less like Rush's Neil Peart.

 Did I mention the keyboards?
 Lots of accomplished playing- great rock organ solos by main composer Carina Taurer...some great piano sections and cool Tony Banks and Keith Emerson-ish playful escapades.
 I need to check if she's won any awards yet- she sounds like a giant in the making.
 Lots of fantastic sections.